jlmonteagudo/node-server-crud-sample/README.md

 To run the system, at first place you need to have an instance of MongoDB running.

+You have to rename the file .env.example to .env

 To run this server you have to run this command: `npm run dev`